-Law firm positions do not strictly focus on lawyers, but they are the heart of the business.
-However, lawyers are much more than well-dressed people making a final statement in a court.
+Even though law firm positions don’t pertain to lawyers only, they are certainly the heart of the business.
+Lawyers are much more than well-dressed people making a final statement before the court.

-For the most part, lawyers spend their time outside of courtrooms, preparing and checking different documentation and advising their clients, making it one of the busiest law firm jobs.
-This documentation typically includes all kinds of legal papers prepared under various legal requirements.
+For the most part, lawyers spend their time outside courtrooms, preparing and checking heaps of documentation and advising their clients.
+All of the tasks involved make it one of the most demanding law firm jobs.

 Other job responsibilities include preparing and giving legal advice, supervising, and drafting documents such as wills, deeds, and contracts, and providing legal representation in courts over a variety of matters.